 When I was twelve or so Hurricane Camille came to Mississippi.
 It was still packing a punch when it reached Tupelo.
-On the stormy day it reached our little town, I was in the car with Aunt Lou on the way to Amory.
+On the day it reached our little town, I was in the car with Aunt Lou on the way to Amory.
 Even though I possessed great fear she kept me calm on the ride through the torrential rain, wind, and lightning.
-She told me such funny stories, I forgot it was even coming a storm.
+She told me such funny stories, I forgot it was even storming.

 Lou worked for Lowe's Portrait Studio in phone sales.
 My sister and I went with her to the studio in Amory to "help."
 The help involved a little work and a lot of laughter.

-I still remember the speech Aunt Lou made to those she called and to some she allowed my sister and I to call.
+I still remember the speech Aunt Lou made to those she called and to some she allowed my sister and me to call.

 Are you ready for your question?